vikingdata/articles/what_to_know/mysql_et.md

 * mysqlbackup with only-known-file-types backups up mysql files and known storage engines

 * mysqlbackup with optimistic-busy-tables does not backup redo, ungo log or system tablespaces.
 Does not tables.
-   * no nonactive tables does not backup redo, ungo log or system tablespaces.
+   * no nonactive tables, does not backup redo, ungo log or system tablespaces.
 Does not lock tables.
-   * busy table are then normally backedup.
+   * busy table are then normally backedup, with redo and others,.

 * seconds behind - "dNot A, not the last transaction of the master.
 It deals with the current sql being applied.
 "difference between the current timestamp on the replica and the original timestamp logged on the source for the event currently being processed on the replica."